EXP-code/EXP-docs/topics/making-coefficients.rst

 .. code:: python

-    # This will contain the coefficient container, need to start will a
+    # This will contain the coefficient container, need to start with a
     # null instance to trigger construction
     #
     coefs   = None